AndreyKoudr/EarthSurface/README.md

   How it works
   ------------
-  The program downloads an SRTM height file with its lower left corner defined by latitude/longitude into HGTFile class and water body data into ESRIFile class.
+  The program downloads an SRTM height file into HGTFile class and water body data into ESRIFile class.
-The first class contains Earth surface elevations with some 100x100 metres resolution, the second contains water body contours which are  much more accurate.
+The first class contains Earth surface elevations with ~100x100 metres resolution, the second contains water body contours which are  much more accurate.

-  I wrote visualisation of Earth surface in marine simulators before and ran into the problem : when a ship is in water on charts visuals may show that it is aground.
+  I wrote visualisation of Earth surface in marine simulators before and ran into a problem : when a ship is in water on charts visuals may show that it is aground.
 This was caused by inaccuracy of HGT data, so I had to improve it by correcting the data by a constrained free form deformation algorithm (FFD) described in the <I>Documents</I>
 folder.
 It changes HGT file data to conform to real water shore lines.